 Limit those that are high in concentrated sugars.
 (Yes, fruits and vegetables do contain natural sugars.)
 Some fruits to limit include bananas and raisins.
 Also encourage your child to brush after eating fruit with high concentrations of sugar.

-Cheese is a good snack option since it triggers the flow of saliva.
-Aged cheeses are especially good choices, like:
+Low-fat cheese is a good snack option since it triggers the flow of saliva.
+Examples include:

 Soda, juice, and milk contain sugar.
 While milk is important for a growing child, juice and soda can be replaced with water.
 Water will not harm teeth and will help rinse away food particles.
-Fluoridated water is also ideal for preventing tooth decay.
+Fluoridated water is also ideal for preventing tooth decay in children 12 years old and under.
 Check the label on bottled water to see if it contains fluoride.
-For young children, plain water at bedtime is a good choice instead of formula, milk, or juice, which can damage tiny teeth overnight.
+For young children, plain water at bedtime is a good choice instead of formula, milk, or juice, which can damage teeth overnight.

 American Academy of Pediatric Dentistry